xeroxzen/ZiG-Converter/README.md

    ```bash
    ./converter.go
    ```
-   You'll be prompted to enter the amount, original currency, and target currency.
+   You'll be prompted to enter the amount, original currency, and target currency Mind your typing on the currencies.

 **Example**